aidan959/koleada-engine/README.md

 -----

-Student Number = C20366426
+Student Number: C20366426
-Student Name = Ben O'Brien
+Student Name: Ben O'Brien
 ---
 For my visual portion of the assignment, I wanted to try creating a wave of colour which surrounded a particular shape, in this case, the shape being a sphere.
 I wanted to create a visual which would change based on a certain beat that would change the initial ring into a wave.
 The size of the sphere and the surrounding rings and waves ultimately changed based on the beat of the song.